 While slopeside lodging isn’t the norm at all Oregon ski areas, there is a fun affordable ski-in ski-out alternative in the form of RV and camper parking right at the base of the slopes.
 This service is offered by many ski areas across Oregon.
 Amenities can range from simply a designated parking area to full hookups and dedicated 24-hour facilities.
 The benefits are consistently plentiful including affordable slopeside lodging, easy first tracks, and the après ski camaraderie among fellow campers.
 Be sure to purchase an Oregon Sno-Park permit in advance.

 Whether deep winter, the warmer days of spring, or even in the summertime, anytime is a great time to try out ski camping.
 Use this guide for a memorable ski weekend or a great road trip linking up ski areas along the way.

 Ski Areas Offering Overnight Camping:

 Hoodoo Ski Area offers 32 RV sites with electrical hookups, plus 24-hour facilities including restrooms and showers.
 Hoodoo accepts reservations for the hookup sites and also offers pricing for non-hookup sites.
 The resort is open for skiing and snowboarding Thursday through Monday.

-Willamette Pass offers electrical hook-ups for the first ten RVs each day on a first come, first served basis for $20 (or $10 without hookups).
+Willamette Pass offers electrical hook-ups for the first ten RVs each day during the winter only on a first come, first served basis for $20 (or $10 without hookups).
 The resort operates Wednesday through Sunday.